googleforgames/agones/site/content/en/docs/Getting Started/edit-first-gameserver-go.md

 ## Using Docker File

-### Create a new docker image and pusht the image to GCP Registry
+### Create a new docker image and push the image to GCP Registry
 ```bash
 make WITH_WINDOWS=0 WITH_ARM64=0 REPOSITORY={$REGISTRY} push
 ```